 #1: “Taxman” by The Beatles

-All of the greatest musicians have a knack for calling attention to the nuanced ups and downs of the human experience–tax season included.
-George Harrison of The Beatles wrote the song, “Taxman” after realizing how much money the band paid in taxes to the British Government–almost 95%!
-So, if you’d like to wallow away with George and the rest of the Fab Four, try seeding a new Pandora station with “Taxman.”
+All of the greatest musicians have a knack for calling attention to the nuanced ups and downs of the human experience--tax season included.
+George Harrison of The Beatles wrote the song, “Taxman” after realizing how much money the band paid in taxes to the British Government--almost 95%

 If a trip down “Abbey Lane” isn’t enough distraction, join Questlove instead for his weekly podcast exploring everything music through a mix of conversations, celebrity guest interviews and adventurous DJ sets.
 This 3-hour podcast has a similar feel to his popular NYU class that helped establish him as a music industry icon and tastemaker.
 New episodes launch every Wednesday and loop for the following 48 hours.

 You might prefer a distraction that also helps improve your marketing chops.
 Our new podcast series looks to the experts to better understand how to harness the power of audio to connect with consumers.
 Episodes one

 both explore the important role of sonic branding in making an impression.

 If you’d prefer to observe America’s least favorite day with a touch of rebelliousness, take a listen to our pre-curated genre station, Outlaw Country.
 Currently 3.3 million listeners strong, the station features stars like Willie Nelson, Charlie Daniels, Hank Williams Jr., Merle Haggard and Johnny Cash.
 The latter of whom is especially well known for embodying the themes of sorrow and redemption--emotions many of us may feel this time of year.
 Cash’s song, “After Taxes” is likely to make an appearance too.

 CHECK IT OUT